-The 2019 Competition will be held from 9th to 13th April in Routh Concert Hall at Bromsgrove School.
-The Finalists' Concert will take place on the evening of Saturday, 13th April at 7.00pm.
+Our 40th anniversary 2020 Competition will be held from 31st March to 4th April in Routh Concert Hall at Bromsgrove School.
+The Celebration Concert will take place on the evening of Saturday, 4th April at 7.00pm.

 The Bromsgrove’s existence depends entirely on public generosity.
 Charities, commercial and professional organisations also give generous help.
 We would welcome your help too.